IhorAleshchenko/IhorAleshchenko/README.md

 ## Goal

-Actively looking for a QA Automation Engineer (Playwright / TypeScript) role where I can contribute to building reliable test frameworks.
+Actively looking for a QA Automation Engineer (Manual + Automation, Playwright, TypeScript) role where I can contribute to building reliable test frameworks.

 ## Contact